Disqualification Guidelines for All Police Department Applicants

 The following criteria will cause the disqualification of an applicant from the selection process for any position with the Arvada Police Department.

-- Use of marijuana within the last three years.
+- Any marijuana use, in any form, within the last year

 - Any arrest for Driving Under the Influence for alcohol or drugs in the last five years, unless case was dismissed.

 - Influence of any other illegal drug within the last five years.

 - Any production, cultivation, transportation or sale of illegal drugs.

 - Any instance of fraudulently obtaining a prescription medication or controlled substance, or forging a prescription order.

 - Any citation for reckless driving or speed contest/drag racing in the last five years (determined by cited offense, not by plea disposition).

 - Any driver's license revocation, denial, suspension, or cancelation within the last five years.